 - Real-time business visibility.

 Not every apparel brand needs NetSuite immediately.
-The right time to move usually becomes clear when operational complexity starts affecting performance.
+In many cases, Shopify alone is enough in the early stage.
+The right time to add NetSuite usually becomes clear when the same operational issues keep repeating.

 Common signs include: